Amitifadine: Pharmacology

 Amitifadine reduces the duration of immobility in the forced swim test in rats with an oral minimum effective dose (MED) of 5 mg/kg.
 This antidepressant-like effect manifests in the absence of significant increases in motor activity at doses of up to 20 mg/kg.
 Amitifadine also produces a dose-dependent reduction in immobility in the tail suspension test, with an oral MED of 5 mg/kg.
 In microdialysis studies, amitifadine increased extracellular levels of serotonin, norepinephrine and dopamine in brain regions and did not induce hyperactivity in rats.

 Results in a small clinical trial indicated that amitifadine had statistically significant antidepressant effects and was well tolerated.

 Chemistry

 Amitifadine is the (+)-enantiomer of DOV-216,303, and its (−)-enantiomer is DOV-102,677.

-Amitifadine is very similar in structure to Bicifadine & Centanafadine.
+Amitifadine is very similar in structure to bicifadine and centanafadine.

 A so-called "bifunctional molecule" from a separate organization called GSK 598809 has related structure.